China says market views of monetary policy moves too 'simplistic' - NewsBreak

 China's monetary policy will be more focused on its continuity and stability while taking into account the government's short-term and long-term goals, according to the commentary.

-Severely indebted property behemoth China Evergrande Group cautioned on Friday that there was no guarantee it would have enough funds to meet debt repayments.
+Severely indebted property behemoth China Evergrande Group (3333.HK) cautioned on Friday that there was no guarantee it would have enough funds to meet debt repayments. read more

 The yield on China's 10-year treasury bonds - the most actively traded in the interbank market - fell almost 5 basis points in early trade on Monday on the easing expectations.